ntalbott/relix/README.md

 * Performance is paramount - be FAST.
 * Leverage Redis and its strengths to the hilt.
 Never do in Redix what could be done in Redis.
 * Be extremely tolerant to failure.
-** Since we can't guarantee atomicity, index early and clean up later.
+** Since we can't guarantee atomicity with the backing datastore, index early and clean up later.
-** Use continuous index repair since the chaos monkey could attack at any time.
+** Make continuous index repair easy since the chaos monkey could attack at any time.
 * Be pluggable; keep the core simple and allow easy extensibility

 ## Installation

-If you're using bundler, just add redix to your Gemfile:
+If you're using bundler, add redix to your Gemfile:

     gem 'redix'

-Otherwise just gem install:
+Otherwise gem install:

-    gem install redix
+    $ gem install redix

 ## Usage